 Even better results will be obtained by taking into account the precise shape, size and thickness of the mask defects; this is the aim of the mask calibration efforts.
-The goal is to measure the actual transparency of the mask as a function of energy with a 1% precision, and construct a 3D geometrical model of the mask.
+The goal is to measure the a 3D geometrical model of the mask.
 The empirically accurate model of the mask would then be used in the deconvolution process, further refining the image analysis software.
 This objective requires a uniform, effective exposure of 1 Ms over the entire mask, and dedicated observations of the Crab, together with scientific observations of the Cygnus region, are used to attain it.